How to Spend 48 Hours in Belfast – Full Itinerary + Tips

 If the impressive exteriors were not enough, City Hall offers free guided tours of its interiors.
-Needless to say, I jumped on the occasion!
+Needless to say, I jumped on the opportunity!
 These are on a first come, first served basis.
 Show up at the reception desk well in advance to register.
 There are only 3 tours/day and the last one starts at 3pm.

 On the tour you’ll discover pillars made of very rare marble, Italian Renaissance style chandeliers and the portraits of the Lord Mayors who took up the top job along the centuries.
-Your expert guide will lead through different chambers recounting the history of the building and sharing amusing anecdotes.
-You’ll sit on the wooden benches of the Council Chamber before entering the great hall featuring a remarkable curved ceiling and colourful stained-glass windows.
+Your expert guide will lead through different chambers, recounting the history of the building and sharing amusing anecdotes.
+You’ll sit on the wooden benches of the Council Chamber before entering the great hall, featuring a remarkable curved ceiling and colourful stained-glass windows.

 Belfast city centre is your go-to place for shopping if you feel like changing your wardrobe.
 Along the city centre streets you’ll find countless shops and shopping centres with all your favourite high street brands, the main one being Victoria Square.

 Victoria Square shopping centre boasts nearly 100 shops and a cinema housed into a multi-storey building crowned by a massive glass dome.
-A lift will take you to the top floor just under the dome where you can enjoy the view over Belfast’s skyline for free.
+A lift will take you to the top floor just under the dome, where you can enjoy the view over Belfast’s skyline for free.